nobleo/rviz_satellite/README.md

 Plugin for rviz for displaying satellite maps loaded from the internet.

+> This repo is [currently unmaintained](https://github.com/gareth-cross/rviz_satellite/issues/94) and looking for new maintainers.

 ![Alt text](.screenshot.png?raw=true "Example Image")

 In the near future this plugin will not add support for ROS 2.